jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 ### 1. Introduction

 Within this set of notes the following information will be presented.
 Firstly, the courses administration details are provided.
 Secondly, a coverage of the course content is outlined.
 Shortly thereafter, details about Plutus, the difficulty of the program and the (pseudo-optional) pre-requisites are given.
-Furthermore, an extensive explanation of the (E)UTxO model (which facilitates the possibility of transactions on the Cardano network — **Cardanos unique accounting model**) is fully explained.
+Furthermore, an extensive explanation of the EUTxO model (which facilitates the possibility of transactions on the Cardano network — **Cardanos unique accounting model**) is fully explained.
 In addition, building an example contract is presented, which includes how to setup a NIX shell, how to start Plutus-playground-server and enable it to be locally accessible from the browser.
 Smart Contract compilation is demonstrated and an example of how to use the Plutus platform in whole is shown.
 As pioneers we are then encouraged to try this ourselves.

 *Note: this document contains information pulled in from the Plutus Pioneer Lecture series in addition to information provided by reliable sources, such as videos, papers and statements made by employees of IOHK.
 Furthermore, to provide some background information on models such as UTxO (unextended), other academic sources (papers and books) have also been referenced.*